IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 $$

-It is important to realize that the $$x_i$$’s are assumed to be distributed _not_ according to the Dirichlet process but according to the distribution drawn from the Dirichlet process.
+It is important to realize that the $$x_i$$’s are assumed to be distributed _not_ according to the Dirichlet process but according to a distribution drawn from the Dirichlet process.

 Due to the conjugacy property of the Dirichlet process, which substantially